Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 Understand your audience

-Before you can even think about writing your content brief, you need to have a deep understanding of your target audience.
-Who are they?
-What are their needs, desires, and pain points?
-Conduct thorough research to gain insights into their preferences, demographics, and psychographics.
+Before you can even think about writing your content brief, you need to understand your target audience.

 Google Analytics interface displayed on a computer screen to visualize the insights needed to understand your target audience when writing a content brief.